-Government Transparency and Campaign Finance Commission is no longer the filing agency for all local campaign finance reports and state-required financial disclosure statements beginning in 2014.
-Candidates for local office must now file their reports electronically with the City of Atlanta Municipal Clerk's Office.
+The City of Atlanta Municipal Clerk's Office is the filing agency for all local campaign finance reports and state-required financial disclosure statements.
+Candidates for local office must file their reports electronically with the Municipal Clerk's Office.

 Campaign Reports filed by candidates for Mayor, Council President, and the City Council can be viewed online.
 Earlier reports can be obtained from the clerk's office.

 Campaign Money Watch, a project of Common Cause of Georgia, provides online data about campaign contributions given to municipal candidates during the City of Atlanta municipal elections in 2005 and 2009.

 Adobe Acrobat Reader 8.0 or higher is required to view filed reports.
 To download this application, please click here.